Two Dark Days Means Double the Fun in Saratoga!

 What to Do

 Dan's Miniature Golf in Ballston Lake, a five-minute drive from Upstate Kayak rentals, is another great place to spend the day when you're looking to explore new places.
-They're open 11am to 10pm on Mondays.
 Enjoy 18 holes of fun and top it off with an ice cream treat.

 Where to Eat

-When you're ready for dinner, Round Lake's tavern hotspot is the Mill at Round Lake, open 11:30am to 12am.
+When you're ready for dinner, Round Lake's tavern hotspot is The Mill at Round Lake.
 They're just a six-minute drive from Dan's Miniature Golf and they have it all: superb burgers and other pub fare, excellent drinks, an outdoor patio, a pool table, and a welcoming atmosphere that centers around a rustic, Adirondack theme.

 Tuesday: Find New Things to Discover in Saratoga Springs